sivanbecker/penv/README.md

 Private ENV CLI (click based):
 -----------------------------

-how to run and commands available:

-once the package was installed using pip ( package name = penv)
+package includes LDAP and TMUX stuff. once the package was installed using pip ( package name = penv)

 - p dhcpldap --username < > --password <> --lab <if different from Infi1> ldap_to_yml --raw --ofile